jagfiend/college_as3_portfolio/README.md

-My first OOP project and first experience of a strictly typed language
+My first OOP project from mid-2013 and first experience of a strictly typed language